Desperation grows at Ukraine border as thousands try to flee war

 “From our experience and our friends, if you are not Ukrainian it is even harder to get out.”

-Behind him, a different group of Nigerian teenagers, who had also fled Kharkiv, say they had been told by friends at the border not to even bother, as it was near impossible to get through the Polish border if you were not European.
+Behind him, a different group of Nigerian teenagers, who had also fled Kharkiv, said they had been told by friends at the border not to even bother, as it was near impossible to get through the Polish border if you were not European.

 “We heard Polish border it is harder to get in than other countries.
-Hungary we hope it will be easier,” Amanda, a 17-year-old medical student says among her friends.
+Hungary we hope it will be easier,” said Amanda, a 17-year-old medical student.
 “But we don’t have much hope.”

 Follow our live blog coverage of the Ukraine war here

-Chaos at the borders has piled extreme pressure on the Ukrainian and Polish authorities who are struggling to process tens of thousands of terrified men, women and children fleeing Russia’s ferocious invasion.
+Chaos at the borders has piled extreme pressure on the Ukrainian and Polish authorities who are struggling to process tens of thousands of terrified men, women and children fleeing Russia’s invasion.

-The UN’s refugee agency said on Saturday as many as 368,000 people had fled Ukraine in just a few days, and that this number is expected to exponentially grow.
+The UN’s refugee agency said on Saturday that as many as 368,000 people had fled Ukraine in just a few days, and that this number is expected to grow fast.

 The EU’s executive said on Sunday that Europe was facing its biggest humanitarian crisis in years and that Ukrainians internally displaced by the strife could be as many as 7 million.

-Janez Lenarcic, European Commissioner for Humanitarian Aid and Crisis Management said a further 4 million may flee the country as refugees.
+Janez Lenarcic, European commissioner for humanitarian aid and crisis management, said a further 4 million may flee the country as refugees.

 “We are witnessing what could become the largest humanitarian crisis on our European continent in many, many years.
 The needs are growing as we speak,” he added.

-At the border with Poland, where the majority of refugees are fleeing, there are 50km tailbacks of cars waiting to cross, while families ditched their bags and belongings to finish the journey on foot.
+At the border with Poland, where the majority of refugees are fleeing, there are 50km (31 miles) tailbacks of cars waiting to cross, while families ditched their bags and belongings to finish the journey on foot.

-Without shelters at the crossings, in the middle of the winter, fleeing civilians have camped freezing in ice conditions for days.
+Without shelters at the crossings, in the middle of the winter, fleeing civilians have camped in freezing conditions for days.

 As the snow began to fall on Sunday, some have had to turn around and walk back to the nearest main city to find other ways out.